Is Your Moving Company Licensed and Insured? Here’s How To Check

 Past customer reviews offer a glimpse into the reputation of the company you want to hire.
 You can access customer reviews through online sites like Yelp and Nextdoor.
 Professional licensed moving companies should have a solid track record and excellent customer reviews.
-A platform like Moving Company Directory has customer reviews for over 600 moving companies across the U.S. It also provides other company details like USDOT numbers, Better Business Bureau ratings, moving services, complaints filed with FMCSA, and fleet size.
+A moving quotes tool like MYMOVE’s has customer reviews for over 250 moving companies across the U.S. It also provides other company details like moving services offered, estimated cost, and whether the company is licensed and insured.

 You can also ask neighbors, friends, and colleagues for their experience with any company you’re considering.
 Then check resources like the Better Business Bureau to see if there have been complaints around conduct or operations.